 - It has the ability to impersonate web services as well as has got built-in reporting abilities.

 Web Services Security

-Ans: To ensure reliable transactions and secure confidential information, web services requires very high level of security which can be only achieved through Entrust Secure Transaction Platform.
-Security issues for web services are broadly divided into three sections as described below
+Answer: To ensure reliable transactions and secure confidential information, web services require a very high level of security which can be only achieved through the Entrust Secure Transaction Platform.
+Security issues for web services are broadly divided into three sections as described below:

 - HTTP digest and HTTP basic authentication